Animae-Magnae-Prodigus/blog/_posts/science-fiction/2024-12-15-Theodore-Sturgeon-The-Man-Who-Lost-the-Sea.md

 5. When sun fully arose and showed the footprints and the ruins, he realized the truth and recalled everything.
 6. Thus ended the story.

-# Core: 5/9.
-I resonated with the loneliness and despair it intended to pass.
-But why could a demented and sick person calculate out complicated mathematics?
-I liked the metaphor of the sea which represented the amoebae of fear and loneliness.
+# Core: 7/9.
+I resonate with the loneliness and despair it intended to pass and like the metaphor of the sea which represented the amoebae of fear and loneliness.
 I haven't read better suspense fiction on the last thought of a sick and demented man since ever.
+I think one

-# Character: 3/9.
+# Character: 4/9.
 Sorry.
 But I can not feel the uniqueness of the hero.
 I would give a higher score if Sturgeon could give more detail on the mission and the life of the man.
 I did not even know his name at the end of the story.
 Why did a man who get a lesson of never diving alone would agree to explore the Mars alone?
+Why could a demented and sick person calculate out complicated mathematics?